-On March 18, 2021, the FERC issued a show cause order146 in which it directed Rover Pipeline, LLC ("Rover") and Energy Transfer Partners, L.P. ("ETP" and together with Rover, "Respondents") to show cause why they should not be found to have violated Section 157.5 of the FERC's regulations by misleading the FERC in its Application for Certificate of Public Convenience and Necessity under NGA section 7(c).147 The FERC directed Respondents to show cause why they should not be assessed civil penalties in the amount of \$20.16 million.
+Rover Pipeline, LLC, and Energy Transfer Partners, L.P., 174 FERC ¶ 61,208 (Mar.
+18, 2021) ("Rover/ETP Show Cause Order").

+Application for Certificate of Public Convenience and Necessity under NGA section 7(c).
+The FERC directed Respondents to show cause why they should not be assessed civil penalties in the amount of \$20.16 million.
 On April 5, 2021, the FERC extended by 60 days, to June 18, 2021, the deadline for Respondents' answer.
 On June 18, 2021, Rover and ETP answered the Rover/ETP Show Cause Order, asserting that the FERC should dismiss this matter and decline to initiate an enforcement action.
 On July 21, 2021, Enforcement Staff answered Rover/ETP's answer, stating the evidence supports a finding that Rover violated the FERC's Regulations and should be assessed the civil penalty identified in the Rover/ETP Show Cause Order.
+Rover answered the July 21 answer on September 15.
 This matter is pending before the FERC.